This is the multi-page printable view of this section. Click here to print.

 New form creation

-As mentioned in the Introduction there are certain considerations to keep in mind when working with forms.
+As mentioned above there are certain considerations to keep in mind when working with forms.
 The image below shows a New form dialog box that is created when the Add form button is clicked in Kianda Designer.
 At any time if you click on a form and then the Edit/pen button Edit/pen button an Edit form dialog box appears which has the same parameters as the one shown in the image below.

 New form dialog box